jakubtomsu/dungeon-of-quake/dqm_format_spec.md

 ## general info
+Maps are a top-down, ascii view on the world, where different characters correspond to different tiles - this means anyone can edit maps with just a simple text editor.
+`.dqm` file extension is used for the map files, even though the underlying data in that file is just plain text.
-Maps are saved as a plain text, but use the `.dqm` file extension.
-This means you can edit these levels with any text editor.
-Maps can also be split into two floors, using certain tiles.
+Maps can also be split into two floors, using specific tiles.

 > **WARNING:** Text editors don't really use fonts with sqare aspect ratio characters, so the resulting level might end up looking a little stretched in-game.
 In some text